capejs/capejs/content/tutorials/capejs_primer/22_reordering3.md

 ---
-title: "Changing displaying order (3) - Cape.JS Primer"
+title: "Change displaying order (3) - Cape.JS Primer"
 ---

-On [the previous lecture](../21_reordering2), I made API on the server.
-Let's finish the function to change displaying order of the task by using it.
+On [the previous lecture](../21_reordering2), I made APIs on the server.
+Let's finish the functionality to change displaying order of the tasks by using then.

 ----